 How do you get a Pet Passport for a dog?

-The whole process would have been a lot easier if I had realised one important fact at the start- NOT ALL VETS CAN ISSUE A PET PASSPORT!
-Who knew?!?!
+Getting a UK pet passport would have been a lot easier if I had realised one important fact at the start- NOT ALL UK VETS CAN ISSUE A PET PASSPORT!

-Each vet surgery should have at least one vet who can do the pet passport check and issue the passport, but they may not work there all the time and there may be several other vets who work at the surgery who CAN’T issue the passport.
+Each vet surgery should have at least one vet who is authorised to complete the pet passport check and issue the passport, but they may not work at that surgery all the time and there will probably be several other vets who work at the surgery who CAN’T issue the passport.

-I tried 7 (yep, SEVEN) different vet surgeries and had problems booking in with all of them.
-Admittedly, it would have been a lot easier if it hadn’t been the last week of August (most of the vets seem to be on holiday then) and if we didn’t have major time pressure due to an upcoming trip at end of September.
-In the end, I ended up at our local Pets at Home vets, who were brilliant.
+I tried 7 (yes, SEVEN!) different vet surgeries and had problems booking in with all of them- they were fully booked weeks in advance.
+In the end, I ended up at a Pets at Home vets, who were brilliant.
 Although not the cheapest, they were very knowledgeable and efficient.

-- They have to be at least 12 weeks old BEFORE they can get the rabies shot
+- Dogs have to be at least 12 weeks old BEFORE they can get the rabies shot

 - They MUST have had their second immunisation jab at least 1 or 2 weeks before getting the rabies shot